Data Analytics in Project Management: Enhancing Decision-Making and Outcomes

 1. Process Transparency

-Analytics makes team activities visible to all participants.
-For example, visualizing data through Kanban boards helps track task statuses.
+Analytics makes project progress and team activities visible to stakeholders.
+For example, visualizing project data through dashboards or Kanban boards helps track task status and workload distribution.

 2. Risk Management

-Example: A logistics company implemented a BI tool to monitor delivery routes.
-This avoided delays and reduced costs by 25%.
+Example: A logistics company implemented a BI tool to monitor delivery routes, reducing delays and cutting operational costs by 25%.

 3. Efficient Resource Allocation